RaphaelBecker/watercolor_artist/README.md

 - **Remove Images:** Users can remove images both from the GUI and the "images" folder.

 ## Installation
-To set up the Watercolor Artist Tool, follow these steps:
+To set up the Watercolor Artist Tool, you can use the install.bat app on windows or follow these steps:

 1. **Clone the Repository:**